-In addition to the financial partners, there are many other partners assisting the region in realizing its dream to become a more sustainable community, promote healthy and active living, and provide non-motorized transportation alternatives.
+In addition to the financial partners, there are many other partners assisting the region in realizing its dream to become a more sustainable community, promote healthy and active living, and provide non-motorized transportation alternatives, including Governor Mike Parson, Senator Blunt, Senator Hawley, and Congressman Luetkemeyer.
 The City has received unequivocal support from many community leaders, local businesses, local institutions, local non-profit agencies, and regional agencies (see Appendix for support letters).